-Property, building, software, computer equipment and leasehold improvements are stated at cost, less accumulated depreciation.
+Property and equipment are stated at cost, less accumulated depreciation.
 Depreciation expense is recorded in general and administrative expenses.
 Upon sale or retirement, the costs and related accumulated depreciation are eliminated from the respective accounts and any resulting gain or loss is included in other income, net.
-Depreciation is generally computed using the straight-line method over the estimated useful lives of the assets, ranging from two to five years for property and equipment and 30 years for our building.
+Depreciation is generally computed using the straight-line method over the estimated useful lives of the assets, ranging from two to five years for property and equipment and 30 years for our rental properties.
 Leasehold improvements are depreciated over the shorter of the asset life or the term of the lease.
 Maintenance and repair costs are expensed as incurred.

 Impairments of long-lived assets are determined periodically when indicators of impairment are present.
 If such indicators are present, the determination of the amount of impairment is based on judgments as to the future undiscounted operating cash flows to be generated from these assets throughout the remaining estimated useful lives.
 If these undiscounted cash flows are less than the carrying amount of the related asset, impairment is recognized for the excess of the carrying value over its fair value.
-There were no impairments of property, equipment and leasehold improvements recorded during the years ended December 31, 2020, 2019 and 2018.
+There were no impairments of property, equipment and leasehold improvements recorded during the years ended December 31, 2022, 2021 and 2020.